jotasprout/jotasprout.github.io-OLD/_posts/2017-08-25-E-is-for-Email.markdown

 Like other configurations, this is just uncommenting and changing some lines.

+`sudo vi /etc/postfix/main.cf`

 *Mastering* says we'll define our mail server hostname.
 Personally, I thought we already did that.
 "Define," that is.
 Maybe I'm already screwing this up but I'm putting ...

 `myhostname = mailtime.roxorsoxor.com`

+After any changes to that file or `master.cf` execute this command

+`postfix reload`

 As it turns out, the CentOS 7 Cookbook has oodles of yummy information that Mastering does not including a simple up-front test to see if Postfix is already installed, running, and working.
 First, you send a local user a message